 As the name suggests, a vulnerability management system is a platform and set of processes that will ensure you can handle and resolve vulnerabilities.
 You will then be able to ensure that crucial assets in your company get the right level of protection that they require.

-The VMS can involve a range of different features that may be either handled manually or through automated processes.
+The VMS can involve a range of different features that may be either handled manually or through an automated process of remedying.

 Monitoring The Network

 This is one of the most crucial elements of the VMS and will usually be handled by an automated system.
 Here security data will be collected and examined while an escalation response will be prepared.
 This security data is based on indicators which offer warnings of potential threats.

 It’s important to recognize that a vulnerability does not automatically mean that there will be a threat to your system.
 Instead, it only presents the possibility.
 Warnings and indicators can help determine whether a threat is imminent so that problems can be dealt with quickly.

 Automated Processes In Threat Remediation